-Sunbury Press, Inc., headquartered in Mechanicsburg, Pennsylvania, is a publisher of hardcover, trade paperback, audio, and digital books featuring established and emerging authors in many fiction and nonfiction categories.
+Sunbury Press, Inc., headquartered near Boiling Springs, Pennsylvania, is a publisher of hardcover, trade paperback, audio, and digital books featuring established and emerging authors in many fiction and nonfiction categories.
 Sunbury’s books are sold through leading booksellers worldwide.

-Sunbury Press is a traditional publisher, leveraging digital capabilities.
+Sunbury Press is a traditional royalty-paying publisher, leveraging the latest digital capabilities.
 We receive over 1000 proposals from authors and agents over the course of a year.
-We publish about 100 titles per year, a good number of them from our existing authors.
+We publish about 120 titles per year, many of them from our existing authors.
 Our most successful categories have been history, biography, self-help, historical fiction, horror, police procedurals, and mysteries.

 Our editing and design staff are employees of the company.
 When we invest in a manuscript with our time and money, our goal is to produce the best quality book possible, while getting it to the market as quickly as possible.

 Our books are sold on all major bookseller websites and eBook platforms.
 Our best-selling titles are distributed to stores and libraries via Ingram.